Matcher: Segment Anything with One Shot Using All-Purpose Feature Matching: Introduction

-We present \textbf{Matcher}, a training-free framework combining an all-purpose feature extraction model and a class-agnostic segmentation model.
-Specifically, we devise a bidirectional matching strategy for accurate cross-image semantic dense matching and a robust prompt sampler for mask proposal generation.
+To address these challenges, we present \textbf{Matcher}, a novel perception framework that effectively incorporates different foundation models for tackling diverse perception tasks by using a single in-context example.
+We draw inspiration from the remarkable generalization capabilities exhibited by LLMs in various NLP tasks through in-context learning~\citep{brown2020language}.
+Prompted by the in-context example, Matcher can understand the specific task and utilizes DINOv2 to locate the target by matching the corresponding semantic feature.
+Subsequently, leveraging this coarse location information, Matcher employs SAM to predict accurate perceptual results.
+In addition, we design three effective components within the Matcher framework to collaborate with foundation models and fully unleash their potential in diverse perception tasks.
+First, we devise a bidirectional matching strategy for accurate cross-image semantic dense matching and a robust prompt sampler for mask proposal generation.
 This strategy increases the diversity of mask proposals and suppresses fragmented false-positive masks induced by matching outliers.
 Furthermore, we perform instance-level matching between the reference mask and mask proposals to select high-quality masks.
 We utilize three effective metrics, \ie, $\textit{emd}$, $\textit{purity}$, and $\textit{coverage}$, to estimate the mask proposals based on semantic similarity and the quality of the mask proposals, respectively.
 Finally, by controlling the number of merged masks, Matcher can produce controllable mask output to instances of the same semantics in the target image.